• Group Riding: Safety in Numbers

 Generally, experts recommend that you limit your motorcycle riding group to between five and seven riders.
 In a larger group, it's too difficult to keep track of everyone.
 If you must travel with a larger crowd, divide yourselves into two or more smaller groups.

-It's a good idea to assign one or two people in your group to carry a first-aid kit, cell phone, and basic tools.
+It's a good idea to assign someone in your group to carry a first-aid kit, cell phone, and basic tools.
 Motorcycle riding can be unpredictable, so it's important to be prepared for any emergency situation.

 On the day of your trip, fill up your gas tank and inspect your bike for any mechanical problems.
 Your motorcycle should be in good running condition before any group riding experience.